Gigas002/software-and-services/README.md

 - [OpenStreetMap](https://github.com/openstreetmap/openstreetmap-website) -- alternative to google maps
 - [FreeTube](https://github.com/FreeTubeApp/FreeTube) -- desktop YouTube player built with privacy in mind.
 Pros: no ads, supports external players, lets you download videos on their pages, export/import your YouTube data easily, doesn't spy on you.
 Cons: desktop only, lacks playlists support, FUCKING ELECTRON.
 Can use [invidious](https://github.com/iv-org/invidious) API
 - !iOS!
 [EhPanda](https://github.com/tatsuz0u/EhPanda) -- only one good open source app for sad panda on iOS.
 Installable through `AltServer`
-- !iOS! [iMast](https://github.com/cinderella-project/iMast) -- ios app for mastodon (including pawoo).
-Available only on japanese for now
 - [Syncplay](https://github.com/Syncplay/syncplay) -- client/server app to synchronize media playback on mpv/VLC/MPC-HC/MPC-BE.
 Analogue for services like synctube, discord's youtube together, etc
 - [Owncast](https://github.com/owncast/owncast) -- self-hosted streaming platform (alternative for twitch).
 Requires you to have a static IP address or server (e.g. digital ocean)
 - [vkopt](https://github.com/VkOpt/VkOpt) -- if you're still using vk (**you shouldn't!**) that's a good script for greasemonkey to download all your music/video/etc and leave from vk forever
 - [PeerTube](https://github.com/Chocobozzz/PeerTube) -- decentralized and federated video platform developed as an alternative to other platforms that centralize our data and attention, such as YouTube, Dailymotion or Vimeo

-TODO: search for pawoo (mastodon), shitter desktop apps?
+- !iOS!
+[Yattee](https://github.com/yattee/yattee) -- Alternative YouTube frontend for iOS (iPhone, iPad), macOS and tvOS (Apple TV) built with Invidious and Piped.
+Available through testflight

 ### Messengers

-Read more about instant messengers on [privacyguides](https://www.privacyguides.org/software/real-time-communication/)
+Read more about instant messengers on [privacyguides](https://www.privacyguides.org/real-time-communication/)

 - !PROPRIETARY!
 [Telegram](https://github.com/telegramdesktop/tdesktop) -- only app is open source, it lacks encryption by default and has many other problems.
 But still it's a lightweight client, that smoothly run on every system and even with bad internet connection.
 It also has a lot of awesome features, that completely open source alternatives doesn't
 - [Element](https://github.com/vector-im) -- good replacement for telegram/discord for future.
 Now lacks lots of features and feels very slow at all tasks
+- [Session](https://github.com/oxen-io/session-desktop) -- Session Desktop - Onion routing based messenger.
+Fork of [Signal](https://github.com/signalapp/Signal-Desktop). that doesn't require any personal data for registration

 **Discord alternatives and tweaks**

 Discord is shit as is and I would recommend you never use it because it's app VERY slow, has lots of bugs and I personally don't love discord policies.
 Third-party apps can fix first problems, but last one is in discord itself.
 Anyway, here's a short list

 - [Abaddon](https://github.com/uowuo/abaddon) -- young replacement of discord app on c++ without electron.
 In very early state, but can be good in future, developer seems really passionate about his program
 - !LINUX!
-[Gtkcord3](https://github.com/diamondburned/gtkcord3) -- discord client on golang.
-As developer stated, `gtkcord3 won't be receiving any new features`, so I don't think there's a point in using this
+[Gtkcord4](https://github.com/diamondburned/gtkcord4) -- discord client on golang
 - [Fosscord](https://github.com/fosscord/fosscord) -- free open source selfhostable discord compatible communication platform.
 Looks like an awesome replacement for original discord.
 It's [client](https://github.com/fosscord/fosscord-client) uses react-native instead of electron
-- !WINDOWS!
-[Unicord](https://github.com/UnicordDev/Unicord) -- UWP client, more feature-complete, than abaddon or gtkcord3, but developes very slow and win-only
 - [Undiscord](https://github.com/victornpb/deleteDiscordMessages) -- greasemonkey script to remove all your discord history.
 Theoretically can be the reason to ban you, but hey, I guess that's not a big problem

 ## Self-Contained Networks

-If you - for some reason - want to browse the dark web, than you definetely need to read the page about self-constained networks on [privacyguides](https://www.privacyguides.org/software/networks/).
+If you - for some reason - want to browse the dark web, than you definetely need to read the page about self-constained networks on [privacyguides](https://www.privacyguides.org/self-contained-networks/).
 Long story short, you can use onion services, listed in this README (onionshare, tor, etc) or these:

 - [i2p](https://github.com/i2p/i2p.i2p) -- tor analogue
 - [retroshare](https://github.com/RetroShare/RetroShare) -- onionshare p2p analogue with more complex UI and lots of possibilities

 ## File Encryption Software

 It's very important to have your storages encrypted.
 Even microsoft's BitLocker is better than nothing.
-Here's full list of recommendations from [privacygides](https://www.privacyguides.org/software/productivity/#encrypt).
+Here's full list of recommendations from [privacygides](https://www.privacyguides.org/encryption/).
 My choice is following:

 - [VeraCrypt](https://github.com/veracrypt/VeraCrypt) -- simple, efficient and secure encryption tool